FayedPatel/Singapore-Pollution-Project/README.md

 # Singapore-Pollution-Project
 Final project for my statistics course during my final semester using R.

 Provided is the RMD code for the project alongside the raw R code I used.
+Alongside the datasets used.

 Files: